samgermain/freqtrade/docs/configuration.md

 on exchange till it is cancelled by the user.
 It can be fully or partially fulfilled.
 If partially fulfilled, the remaining will stay on the exchange till cancelled.

+**PO (Post Only):**

+Similar to GTC, but the order is either placed as a maker order, or it is cancelled if it can't be placed as a maker order

 **FOK (Fill Or Kill):**

 It means if the order is not executed immediately AND fully then it is cancelled by the exchange.